 Immunizations and Technical Standards

 Students are required to complete the Health Status Verification & Technical Standards Form with a health care provider and return it to the program within 30 days of their acceptance.
 Candidates for the Physician Assistant Program must be able to perform in a reasonably independent manner without the use of trained intermediaries:

 Immunizations: All candidates accepted to the program are required to have current immunizations and titers.
 Please refer to the Immunizations Form for specific requirements.

-Judgment: Candidates must be able to learn and demonstrate the ability to recognize limitations to their knowledge, skills, and abilities, and to seek appropriate assistance with their identified limitations.
+Judgment and Stability: Candidate must be able to learn and demonstrate the ability to recognize limitations to their knowledge, skills and abilities; and to seek appropriate assistance with their identified limitations.
 Candidate must be able to learn to respond with precise, efficient and appropriate action in emergency situations.